top of page

 The white dove of peace.
 The sacred feminine.
 The whispered stories of women who held power not through force, but through wisdom.
 Women who stood unshaken in the face of unimaginable horror.

-Because their story is not just history—it is a mirror, a legacy, and an inheritance.
-It reflects the same struggles we face today: the suppression of knowledge, the fear of independent women, the systematic erasure of voices that challenge power.
-It reminds us that there have always been those who stood against darkness, not with swords, but with the unbreakable force of their own spirit.
+Because their story is not just history; it is a mirror, a legacy, and an inheritance.
+It reflects the same struggles we face today such as the suppression of knowledge, the fear of independent women and equality, the systematic erasure of voices that challenge power.
+The voices of the Cathars and the Cathar women, reminds us, that there have always been those who stood against darkness, not with swords, but with the unbreakable force of their own spirit of equality, knowledge, and peace!

 This is their story.
 And this is why we must reclaim it.